 Failure actually is an option

-Before taking on the risk of options trading, you might want to calculate the maximum gain, maximum loss and breakeven points of your strategy.
+Before taking on the risk of financial options trading, you might want to calculate the maximum gain, maximum loss and breakeven points of your strategy.
 Of course, you need to benchmark those against your personal risk tolerance.

 While there are options profit calculators on the Web, you might be more confident in the quantitative rigor of your trusted financial advisor.
 This professional might be able to provide feedback into what your true risk tolerance is.